nrqrmz/teardown/README.md

 Give a star if you like this project!

 # Acknowledgments
-This project if part of the Microverse program.
+This project is part of the Microverse program.

 # License
 This project is Microverse licensed.